microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 - [Git](https://git-scm.com/downloads)
 - An Azure subscription
 - If you are running this on MacOS you also require an additional dependency of [WSMan]([)](https://www.oasys.net/fragments/powershell-on-macos-wsman/)
+- If you are running this with your choice as 'B2C' you will need to create a B2C Tenant to hold the auth resources with its name in **all lower case**

 **Note:** Please ensure you **reboot your machine** after the installation of the Prerequisities